Koha-Community/kohadocs/source/patrons.rst

        patron from placing holds on the OPAC if they owe more than a certain amount.
      - Enter a value in the :ref:`OPACFineNoRenewals` system preference to prevent patron who owe more than a certain amount to renew their loans from the OPAC.
-     - Set the :ref:`BlockExpiredPatronOpacActions` system preference to "Block" if you want to prevent patron whose membership has expired to place hold or renew their loans from the OPAC.
+     - Set the :ref:`BlockExpiredPatronOpacActions` system preference to 'Block' if you want to prevent patron whose membership has expired to place hold or renew their loans from the OPAC.